bccsa/media-router/client/controls/SoundDucking.md

 # Sound Ducking
 PCM Sound Ducker

-* Side Chain - Input to use to activate ducker
+* Side Chain - Input to use to activate ducker (Need to reload module when this is updated)
-* Channel Map - Enter channel map as a comma-separated list of channel numbers
+* Channel Map - Enter channel map as a comma-separated list of channel numbers (Need to reload module when this is updated)
 * Threshold - Audio level % where the ducker should kick in" name="threshold
 * Duckin Level - Audio level % that the audio should be ducked to
 * Attack - Time (ms) that the audio need to above the threshold, before levels is ducked